-- "Editing the Configuration XML Data in iManager" on page 149 - "Configuring the User Application" on page 149
+"Editing the Configuration XML Data in iManager" on page 129

 Editing the Configuration XML Data in iManager

 - 1 Login to iManager as your Administrator.

 - 2 Click the View Objects icon.

 - 3 In the Tree, navigate to the following location:

 '''

 Context > Driver Set > Driver > AppConfig > AppDefs

 For example:

 netiq > TestDrivers > UserAppDriver > AppConfig > AppDefs

 '''